 The Carter Washable Filter is another premium filter that is made in the USA.

-This is one of the few washable filters that has actually attained a MERV rating so you can be assured of performance.
+This is one of the few washable filters that has actually attained a MERV rating so you can be assured of performance (rated at MERV 8).

-This filter can hold up to 165 grams of dust, and is made of a gold anodized aluminum frame.
+This reusable A/C filter can hold up to 165 grams of dust, and is made of a gold anodized aluminum frame.

-The interior includes an anti-microbial electrostatic fibers to catch dust and minimize mold growth.
+The interior includes anti-microbial electrostatic fibers to catch dust and minimize mold growth.